Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor

-Recently, the magnetic properties of $\lambda$-(BETS)$_{2}$GaCl$_{4}$ have been actively investigated using the nuclear magnetic resonance~(NMR).
+Recently, the magnetic properties of $\lambda$-(BETS)$_{2}$GaCl$_{4}$ have been actively investigated in studies on nuclear magnetic resonance~(NMR).
 These studies have employed various nuclei, including $^{77}$Se~\cite{Takagi2003_77Se_NMR}, $^{1}$H~\cite{Takagi2003_1H_NMR}, $^{13}$C~\cite{Kobayashi2017}, and $^{69, 71}$Ga~\cite{Kobayashi2020_no_increase_in_charge-fluctuation_NMR} for the compound under ambient pressure.
-Several experiments report the development of the antiferromagnetic~(AFM) fluctuations in the temperature range from several tens of kelvin to slightly above 100~K~\cite{Takagi2003_77Se_NMR, Takagi2003_1H_NMR, Kobayashi2017, Kobayashi2020_no_increase_in_charge-fluctuation_NMR, Kobayashi2020_chem-press_NMR}.
+Several studies have reported the development of antiferromagnetic~(AFM) fluctuations in the temperature range of several tens of kelvin to slightly above 100~K~\cite{Takagi2003_77Se_NMR, Takagi2003_1H_NMR, Kobayashi2017, Kobayashi2020_no_increase_in_charge-fluctuation_NMR, Kobayashi2020_chem-press_NMR}.
 Additionally, recent experiments have reported magnetic behavior associated with spin-density-wave (SDW) phenomena at low temperatures.
-Specifically, magnetic fluctuations originating from the Fermi-surface nesting~\cite{Kobayashi2017} or the SDW fluctuations~\cite{Kobayashi2020_no_increase_in_charge-fluctuation_NMR, Sawada2021} develop at low temperatures.
-In $\lambda$-(BETS)$_{2}$GaBr$_{0.75}$Cl$_{3.25}$, the SDW order emerges at lower temperatures, as observed by $^{13}$C NMR~\cite{Kobayashi2020_chem-press_NMR}.
-A theoretical study has suggested that the Mott insulating state is accompanied by the AFM order in $\lambda$-(BETS)$_{2}$GaBr$_{z}$Cl$_{4-z}$~\cite{Seo1997}.
-This has been demonstrated using a Hubbard model, where each BETS molecule is considered a site, and a localized spin system, where a BETS dimer is regarded as a site.
-Clarifying the magnetic properties is essential not only for understanding the possible insulating phase itself but also for elucidating the mechanism of the adjacent SC.
+Specifically, magnetic fluctuations originating from the Fermi surface nesting~\cite{Kobayashi2017} or SDW fluctuations~\cite{Kobayashi2020_no_increase_in_charge-fluctuation_NMR, Sawada2021} develop at low temperatures.
+In $\lambda$-(BETS)$_{2}$GaBr$_{0.75}$Cl$_{3.25}$, the SDW order emerges at lower temperatures, as observed using $^{13}$C NMR~\cite{Kobayashi2020_chem-press_NMR}.
+A theoretical study has suggested that the Mott insulating state is accompanied by an AFM order in $\lambda$-(BETS)$_{2}$GaBr$_{z}$Cl$_{4-z}$~\cite{Seo1997}.
+This has been demonstrated using a Hubbard model in which each BETS molecule is considered a site and a localized spin system in which a BETS dimer is regarded as a site.
+Clarifying the magnetic properties is essential not only to understand the possible insulating phase itself but also to elucidate the mechanism of the adjacent SC.